IGITUGraz/L2L/doc/intro.rst

     conditions of your numerical simulations.
 Usually, these are very basic data types, like integers, floats or maybe a bit more complex numpy arrays.

-In the simulations using the L2L Framework, there is a single :class:`~utils.trajectory.Trajectory` object (called :obj:`traj`).
+In the simulations using the L2L Framework, there is a single :class:`~l2l.utils.trajectory.Trajectory` object (called :obj:`traj`).
 This object forms the backbone of communication between the optimizer and the optimizee.
 In short, it is used to acheive the following: